adtomiclabs/workflows/README.md

 # workflows
-Repository with Github workflows shared accross the company
+Repository with GitHub workflows shared across the company